rinoago/mouche/README.md

 Please read our `finalreport` file for more insights on our researchs, and a list of all the references used for this project.

+We would like to thank Professor Pavan Ramdya, Victor Alfred Stimpfling and Thomas Ka Chung Lam for their precious help in the realisation of this project.

 [NeuroMechFly, a neuromechanical model of adult Drosophila melanogaster](https://www.nature.com/articles/s41592-022-01466-7)

 [NeuroMechFly 2.0, a framework for simulating embodied sensorimotor control in adult Drosophila](https://www.biorxiv.org/content/10.1101/2023.09.18.556649v1)

 ## Contact

-For any questions or issues, please open an issue on GitHub or contact us directly at [laetitia.wihlhelm@epfl.ch], [hugo.masson@epfl.ch] or [theophine.gurlie@epfl.ch].
+For any questions or issues, please open an issue on GitHub or contact us directly at [laetitia.wilhelm@epfl.ch], [hugo.masson@epfl.ch] or [theophine.gurlie@epfl.ch].

 Thank you for your interest in our project!
 We hope this repository provides valuable insights into the fascinating world of Drosophila neuromechanics.